+ +

 Using such information, we can determine the vergence (paraxial optical power) of the anterior and posterior surfaces and the entire cornea (combined effect of the anterior and posterior surfaces).
 Finally, we can determine the positions of the principal planes.

-All the necessary formulas are gathered for these calculations are shown in this illustration:
+All the necessary formulas gathered for these calculations are shown in this illustration:

 Paraxial optical power formulas for the cornea

-This figure makes it possible to calculate for the anterior surface, the posterior surface, and the cornea assimilated to a thick lens:
+This figure makes it possible to calculate the anterior surface, the posterior surface and the cornea assimilated to a thick lens:

 -the paraxial power,